 The LSMPO is committed to engaging the public in a variety of ways and understands that no single communication tool serves all populations.
-The LSMPO is employing social media opportunities including the use of a Facebook page along with other social media platforms such as Twitter.
+The LSMPO is employing social media opportunities including the use of a Facebook page.

 The use of social media is included in the LSMPO's public involvement plan with the following goals: